uv1000/P2/writeup_P2_Ulrich_voll.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image.
-Logical OR of thresholding S value of HLS transform and Sobelx gradient.
+Binary picture = Logical OR of thresholding S value of HLS transform and Sobelx gradient.
+Threshold values see .jpynb.
 This yields:

 ![alt text][image3]